Cost-share (also called “match“) is the part of the federally-sponsored project or program that is not paid for by the federal government.

 Here are some examples of a cost-share or match for a federally sponsored project or program:

-- Volunteer services provided by third-parties as long as that labor is necessary and integral to the federally sponsored program.
+- Volunteer services provided by third-parties as long as that labor is necessary and integral to the federally sponsored program

 How to Value Cost-share or Match?